Top 10 Safe Vegetables for Dogs

 • Antioxidants - fight free radical cells that can lead to cancer or other mutations and diseases

-• Magnesium - supports digestion, reverses urinary problems or constipation, has natural calming effect
+• Magnesium - supports digestion, reverses urinary problems or constipation, and has natural calming effect

 • Potassium - supports bone + muscle development and maintenance